H0PE2024/Control-Systems-Internship/Readme.md

 (The follower is kept behind the leader at a distance of 50 cm, and the leader does not move in the experiment.)

-The graph shows the variation of relative distance $d$ with time.
+The graph shows the variation of $d$ with time.

 ![b=2,c=1.5](b=2,c=1.5_step_response.png)